↓ Agenda Key

 1:25 pm - 1:50 pm

-We are in a war, how do we defend against adversaries who always seem to be one or more steps ahead of us?
-Why do we need to focus less on prevention technologies and more on the detect and respond capabilities?
-What do our teams look like and what skills are needed in the next generation SOC?
+There is a security war that is focused on defending against adversaries that always seem to be one step ahead.
+Why focus less on prevention technologies and more on the detect and respond capabilities?
+What do teams look like and what skills are needed in the next generation SOC?

-Paul will take us through his vision of the next generation SOC and the skills needed to get us there.
+Paul Black will walk through his vision of the next generation SOC and the skills needed to get there.

 Paul Black, VP Cyber Security Operations, McKesson